Faerbit/Herakles/README.md

-#Herakles
+# Herakles

-This will eventually be a sports activity tracking app for Android.
+This is sports activity tracking app for Android.

-##License
+## License

-This work is licensed under the MIT License.
+This work is licensed under the GPLv3 License.
 See LICENSE.md for details.